consoledotdev/home/content/tools/website-monitoring.md

 {{< tools/category-review/card-dislike--open >}}

-Uptime will do the job for most website / synthetic monitoring, but it lacks more advanced features that developers would appreciate.
+Uptime will do the job for most website monitoring, but it lacks more advanced features that developers would appreciate.
 For example, alerting is limited to simple up/down status and the options for defining what is considered “down” are relatively simple.
 Further, the check locations are mostly focused on the US and Europe with limited coverage elsewhere.

 The UI does not support dark mode and although there is an API with an OpenAPI schema, it is limited to 500 queries per hour and 60 queries per minute which